-The Board believes that measuring its effectiveness by directly correlating Board recommendations with improvements in the technical and scientific validity of DOE activities would be ideal.
-However, the Board cannot compel the DOE to comply with its recommendations.
-Consequently, a judgment about whether a specific recommendation had a positive outcome as defined above may be (1) subjective or (2) an imprecise indicator of Board performance because implementation of Board recommendations is outside the Board's direct control.
+The Board believes that measuring its effectiveness by directly correlating improvements in the DOE program with Board actions and recommendations would be ideal.
+However, the Board has no implementing authority.
+Consequently, a judgment about whether a specific recommendation had a positive outcome for the DOE program is, in most cases, (1) subjective and (2) an imprecise indicator of Board performance because implementation of Board recommendations by the DOE is outside the Board's direct control.
 Therefore, to measure its performance in a given year, the Board has developed performance measures.
 For each annual performance goal, the Board considers the following.

-- 1. Did the Board undertake the reviews, evaluations, and other activities needed to achieve the goal? - 2.
-Were the results of the Board's reviews, evaluations, and other activities communicated in a timely, understandable, and appropriate way to Congress and the Secretary of Energy?
+- 1. Were the reviews, evaluations, and other activities undertaken under the auspices of the goal completed? - 2.
+Were the results of the reviews, evaluations, and other activities communicated in a timely, understandable, and appropriate way to Congress and the Secretary of Energy?

-If both measures were met in relation to a specific goal, the Board's performance in meeting that goal will be judged effective.
-If only one measure was met, the performance of the Board in achieving that goal will be judged minimally effective.
+If both measures are met, the Board's performance in meeting the annual goal will be judged effective.
+If only one measure is met, the performance of the Board in achieving that goal will be judged minimally effective.
 Failing to meet both performance measures without sufficient and compelling explanation will result in a judgment that the Board has been ineffective in achieving that performance goal.
-If the goals are deferred, that will be noted in the evaluation.

-The Board will use its evaluation of its own performance from the current year, together with its assessment of current or potential key issues of concern related to the DOE program, to develop its annual performance objectives and performance-based budget request for subsequent years.
+The Board will use its evaluation of its own performance from the current year, together with its assessment of current or potential key issues of concern related to the DOE program, to establish its annual performance objectives and develop its budget request for subsequent years.
 The results of the Board's performance evaluation are included in its annual summary report.